sminez/concepts/README.md

 #### NOTE:
-At the moment, there are no tests for this code and it has only been run on linux under Python 3.5.
+At the moment, there are no tests for this code and it has only been run on linux under cPython 3.5.
 (I really should fix that...)